Nov 27, 2025 | 13 minutes

 Prompt-based no-code automation tools receive instructions via text inputs (or “prompts”), which they process and perform accordingly.

-If you own a modern smartphone, you likely already have a prompt-based no-code automation tool in your pocket - such as asking your Siri voice assistant to compose and send an email to a contact if you’re an iPhone user.
+If you own a modern smartphone, you can likely already access prompt-based no-code automations in your pocket - such as asking your Siri voice assistant to compose and send an email to a contact if you’re an iPhone user.

 We like how intuitive prompt-based tools can be to use: just tell them to do something, like how you might talk to a human assistant.